dotnet/WatsonTcp/README.md

 This is not necessary if you are using simple types (int, string, etc).
 Simply cast to the simple type.

+**IMPORTANT**

+Identifying the demarcation between message header and payload is CPU intensive and requires evaluation of the tail end of an internally-managed buffer.
+This process of evaluation is performed for *each byte read* until the end of the header is reached.
+Thus, is it recommended that the metadata property be used sparingly and with very small amounts of data (less than 1KB).
+When used with large amounts of data, CPU utilization will increase dramatically and response time will be very slow.

 ### Local vs External Connections

 **IMPORTANT**